cheomanigua/webdevdocs/content/vim.md

     - Press **.** to replace next *word1* instance for *word2*
     - Press **n** to skip next *word1* instance

-- How to comment a block of lines:
-  1. Select the block of lines with **V**
-  2. Enter command mode and type: `norm I#`

-- How to uncomment a block of lines:
-  1. Select the block of lines with **V**
-  2. Enter command mode and type: `norm x`

-#### Special operations

-Move all lines that start with specific character/s to the end of the document.
+- Move all lines that start with specific character/s to the end of the document.
 In this example, the specific characters is `static`:
 ```
 :g/^static/m$`
 ```